freeman42x/haskell-editor-setup/README.md

 * Install Nix on your operating system
 * Install GHC and cabal-install
 * Install the editor / IDE of your choice
-* Install Haskell IDE Engine executable
+* Install Haskell IDE Engine executable if you are going to use a HIE powered plugin (this step does not apply to IntelliJ IDEA or Leksah)
 * Install the extensions for your editor / IDE that help with Haskell development

 For a list of editor / IDE features see: [rainbyte/haskell-ide-chart](https://github.com/rainbyte/haskell-ide-chart)